Operation Basalt: Participants on second attempt

-A Private Redborn claimed to be on the raid, however no official records of anyone under this name exists.
+A Private Redborn claimed to have been on the raid; however, no official records of anyone under this name exist.

 Subsequent raids

-David Niven, who participated in Channel raids, states in his autobiography The Moon's a Balloon that the commandos who landed on Sark were taken to the local pub by the locals for a drink.
+The actor David Niven, who participated in the Channel raids, stated in his autobiography The Moon's a Balloon that the commandos who landed on Sark were taken to the local pub by the locals for a drink.
 However, Niven also erroneously stated that there were no German troops on Sark at the time.
-Niven's account is almost certainly a reference to Operation Ambassador in July 1940 when 140 men from No. 3 Commando and No. 11 Independent Company landed on Little Sark by mistake, thinking they had landed on Guernsey as part of a larger force.
+Niven's account is almost certainly a reference to Operation Ambassador in July 1940, when 140 men from No. 3 Commando and No. 11 Independent Company landed on Little Sark by mistake, thinking they had landed on Guernsey as part of a larger force.
 They found no Germans and eventually returned to their boat, but there are no reports of them meeting with locals or drinking with them.